Boston Workers’ Compensation Lawyer

 In instances where a worker can never work again in any capacity, they may receive workers’ compensation benefits paid at a rate of 66 percent of the workers’ prior average weekly wage.
 In addition, these benefits are paid for the rest of the employee’s working life.
 There are also cost of living adjustments built into the program.
-Our Boston workers’ comp and can give you more information about available benefits.

 A permanent disability would be something like getting your arm caught in some machinery at work and losing the arm.
 Even if you can return to work with only one arm, you can still be compensated for the loss.
-The amount of compensation will be determined by how impaired you are by the loss.
-A more severe impairment will lead to a more significant compensation.
+The amount of compensation will be determined by how impaired you are by the loss. a more severe impairment will lead to more significant compensation.

 Receiving Workers’ Compensation After Getting a New Job